hypnotiger/LyingBard/README.md

 ## Use/Share Trained Models
 1. Model > Open Folder
 2. Create/Open the "TTS" folder
-3. Paste/Share the model folder
+3. Paste/Share the model's folder

 ## Training
 1. Model > Train, then follow the wizard.